 You can immediately see the difference.
 Soda makes it yellower and iron darker.
 The vinegar makes little difference.
-In the foreground you see the beige wool already dyed with dandelion.

 After letting the wool stand for an hour, I carefully rinse it with water and let it dry.
 Indeed soda makes the wool dyed with dandelion yellow, vinegar makes relatively little difference and Iron makes grey in my case.
 I forgot to measure the PH of the water.
 For sure that makes a difference already in the first batch of natural dyeing.

 Amazing to see how the wool changes colours with post treatments

 The grey should have been dark green arcording to the book but I like the grey.
 It is amazing to see how the wool changes colours just with dandelion and a little bit of water from our well.

 You can make your own iron water.
 Put some rusty nails into a glass jar with 2/3 water and 1/3 vinegar and leave it closed for one or two weeks until the solution turns a rusty orange colour.
 Thank you Jenny Dean for such a nice book.